27daiwu/STM32_CONTROL_WHEELTEC/README.md

 up_sensor.c external sensor function: The sensor here is my external ultrasonic sensor, which detects obstacles in front.
 I did not connect it to the main board of the wheel, but to my stm32 host computer.
 If you do not connect it externally, you can comment out the sensor-related code.
 If you want to modify the sensor interface, you can modify it in sup_sensor.c

+You can see the description of my code excerpt on the website https://blog.csdn.net/hebegetcode/article/details/147932755?spm=1001.2014.3001.5501
 ​